demetreades/win10guide/README.md

     cargo --version

 The Rust build system uses a file named `config.toml` in the root of the source tree to determine various configuration settings for the build.

+To update all cargo installed packages run: `cargo install-update -a`

 <br>